-Loukoumades Greek donuts are also known as lo'met el adi in the Levant countries or zalabya in Egypt.
-These heavenly fried dough balls are super crispy on the outside and soft and fluffy on the inside.
-They're drizzled with a simple syrup right after they come out of the oil, which gives the perfect amount of sweetness to these addicting little bites.
-As a kid I remember they were only made in the month of Ramadan and on very special occasions, and I would always be so excited whenever I knew we were having some.
-I used to love them just plain, nut now I love sprinkling some crushed pistachios on top.
-The BEST combo, trust me.
+Loukoumades, or Greek fried donut balls, are also known as lo'met el adi in the Levant countries and zalabia in Egypt.
+These heavenly fried donuts are super crispy on the outside and soft and fluffy on the inside.
+The simple syrup gives the perfect amount of sweetness to these addicting little bites.
+As a kid, I remember they were only made in the month of Ramadan and on very special occasions.

-- Flour: You'll need plain old regular all-purpose flour for this recipe.
+- Flour: Use all-purpose flour for this recipe.
 You can try to replace it with a gluten-free flour mix like Bob's Red Mill, but any other flour won't give you the same light and fluffy texture.

 - Instant Yeast: This yeast is different from active dry yeast.
 Its particles are smaller, which means you don't need to dissolve it in warm water and can just mix it straight into the dry ingredients.
 It also has a longer shelf-life.
 You can buy it in individually-packed packets or more commonly in larger tins.

 - Powdered Milk: My family has always added some powdered milk to the batter.
 It helps to keep it light and airy when it's fried.
-Alternatively, you could cut the amount of water in half and replace it with fresh milk (1 cup water and 1 cup of milk)
+Alternatively, you could cut the amount of water in half and replace it with fresh milk (¾ cup of water and ¾ cup of milk).

 - Sugar: The batter only has a tiny bit of sugar to help activate the yeast, but you'll need more for the simple syrup, which is sugar-based with a hint of orange blossom.